sosgasm/ArcaPie/README.md

 ##### Decoration:
 * I used black paint to paint the plywood.
 Also cut an outline for the monitor.
 As you can see in the picture I also cut out an outline and painted it silver.
-The stickers are also for decoration, be creative :)
+I used stickers for decoration :)

 ## License